SvenTiigi/WhatsNewKit/README.md

         NavigationView {
             // ...
         }
-        // Automatically present a WhatsNewView, if needed .whatsNewSheet()
+        // Automatically present a WhatsNewView, if needed.
+        // The WhatsNew that should be presented to the user
+        // is automatically retrieved from the `WhatsNewEnvironment` .whatsNewSheet()
     }